 The muscles need more energy during exercise, so the body releases extra sugar,

-with diabetes, this can have some side effects.
-For example, if the body doesn't have
+For people with diabetes, this can have some side effects.
+For example, if the body

-enough insulin to use the glucose that's released during exercise, then the glucose
+doesn't have enough insulin to use the glucose that's released during exercise, then

-stays in the blood, which leads to high blood sugar levels.
-This is called hyperglycemia
+the glucose stays in the blood, which leads to high blood sugar levels.
+This is called

 Not having enough insulin to use the sugar in the blood can also cause the body